quay/clair/Documentation/howto/deployment.md

     connstring: "host=clairdb user=pqgotest dbname=pqgotest sslmode=verify-full"
     ...
 ```
-In this mode any configuration informing Clair how to talk to other nodes is ignored, it is not needed as all api communication is done in process.
+In this mode, any configuration informing Clair how to talk to other nodes is ignored, it is not needed as all intra-process communication is done directly.

-For added flexibility its also supported to split the databases while in combo mode.
+For added flexibility, it's also supported to split the databases while in combo mode.

 ![combo mode multiple db deployment diagran](./clairv4_combo_multi_db.png)

-In the above diagram Clair is running in combo mode but database load is split between multiple databases.
-Since Clair is conceptually a set of micro-services, nodes communicate over API and do not share database tables.
+In the above diagram, Clair is running in combo mode but database load is split between multiple databases.
+Since Clair is conceptually a set of micro-services, its processes do not share database tables even when combined into the same OS process.

-To configure this model you would provide each node type it's own "connstring" in the configuration.
+To configure this model, you would provide each process its own "connstring" in the configuration.
 ```
 ...
 indexer: